wp-plugins/system-edit-restriction/readme.txt

 Tested up to: 3.5
 Stable tag: 0.1

-No-one will be able edit/modify system files(theme+plugins) from Dashboard,even admins.
-Only from FTP can be edited...
-Secure to your site!!
+Secure your site!!
+No-one will be able edit/modify system files(theme+plugins) from Wordpress Dashboard!

 == Description ==

-It is useful, when you share Admin access to others - They wont be able to modify system PHP files.
+Secure your site!!
+No-one will be able edit/modify system files(theme+plugins) from Wordpress Dashboard,even admins (So, only from FTP can be edited)...
+It is useful, when you share Admin access to others (SEE OTHER MUST-HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html ).
+IF PROBLEMS, JUST REMOVE PLUGIN.

 == Installation ==